TampliteSK/Dragonrose_Cpp/README.md

 ## Changelogs <br>
 ### 0.x: <br>
 0.29 (dev): Completely rewritten from scratch.
-Using fail-soft for Quiescence Search and Negamax Alpha-beta Search
+Using more aggressive LMR and FP/EFP, as well as more evaluation terms.

 ## To-do list
-- Tune LMR, Add RFP
-- Add FP, EFP
 - Other search / eval enhancements
+- Add bonus to batteries
+- Tweak TM
-- Add SEE
+- Add mate distance pruning
+- Release
+- ...
 - Search thread / LazySMP

 ## Bugs to fix: